 The TripAdvisor API content is available only to licensed travel partners.
 It can be accessed from 30 countries and is free of charge.

 Experts affirm that the travel industry will keep on growing in years to come.
 Travel companies are more willing to open up their APIs, allowing developers to integrate applications into the infrastructure.
 As a result, both parties benefit, and the customers can book flights, hotel rooms, tours, and car rides much faster and more conveniently on all-in-one-place platforms.
 Check our guide on building the hotel property management system

 As the world and tourism, travel, and hospitality industries become more connected, it’s crucial to be working with the best up-to-date APIs sourcing the right data and delivering the greatest value to your customers.

 However efficient a travel API may be, don’t discard custom development altogether.
 A piece of code that is a part of your website’s source code ensures a seamless integration of an online booking system.
-It minimizes the issues of conflicting or bloated code and gives you control over absolutely everything on your business website.
+It minimizes the issues of conflicting or bloated code, allows you to avoid online travel frauds and gives you control over absolutely everything on your business website.

 If you’re not sure which integration method is right for your website, or need assistance with building a unique solution for your business — don’t hesitate to contact Onix!
 Our experts are here to help.